-In modern times, health issues have become both widespread and complex, largely due to the myriad factors contributing to imbalance.
-Some of these factors include environmental toxicity like electromagnetic radiation, cigarette smoke, pollution and industrial chemicals like fluoride; other toxic substances such as vaccines and chemicals in household cleaning products, as well as skin care and beauty products.
+In modern times, health issues have become both widespread and complex, largely due to the myriad factors contributing to the imbalance.
+Some of these factors include environmental toxicity like electromagnetic radiation, cigarette smoke, pollution and industrial chemicals like fluoride; other toxic substances such as vaccines and chemicals in household cleaning products, as well as skincare and beauty products.

 The majority of the substances passing as food these days are in essence synthetic, or so heavily processed or drenched in pesticides that they don’t have much in common with natural whole foods at all.
 For example, coffee is one of the most popular substances on Earth, grown all over the world and consumed daily in most households in the West, and with the popular coffee culture established over the last decade or so it is showing no signs of abating any time soon.

 Is this harmful?
 Well, our bodies are resilient, which is why we often manage to make it through to the age of 80 despite the life-long assault our bodies have endured.
 Coffee alone is probably not enough to seriously hamper your vitality unless you have a major habit; even when considering that it is the single-most pesticide covered product on the planet, there are other hidden detriments in the processing and some of its natural effects have been shown to be harmful in themselves.
 The main consideration here is the acidity level it causes in your body.